USAJOBS/help-center/how-to/account/documents/index.md

 * TXT
 * Word (.doc or .docx)

-If you make changes to a document, the updated version of the file will need to be uploaded to your account.
+If you make changes to a document, you'll need to upload the updated version of the file to your profile.
 However, some forms can’t be edited, except for the file name or document type.

 [How do I upload a document that's larger than 3MB](upload/#how-do-I-upload-a-document-that's-larger-than-3MB)?